What we’ll cover:

-But CDs may charge you a withdrawal penalty if you take your money out before maturity.
+But traditional CDs may come with a withdrawal penalty if you take your money out before maturity (another way of saying when the CD term is up).
 And depending on your savings goals, that might not make sense for you.

-There is a way to avoid that, though – a no-penalty CD.
+There is a way to avoid an early withdrawal penalty, though – a no-penalty CD.

 Even though you can open a no-penalty CD from some banks, just make sure you pick the right bank.

-For your own protection, be sure your bank is backed by the Federal Deposit Insurance Corp (FDIC).
-The FDIC is an independent agency of the federal government, which insures an individual's deposits, typically up to $250,000 per bank, including principal and any accrued interest.
+For your own protection, be sure your bank is a member of the Federal Deposit Insurance Corp (FDIC).
+The FDIC is an independent agency of the federal government, which insures deposits, typically up to $250,000 per depositor, per bank, including principal and any accrued interest.

-Account terms may also vary from one provider to the next, so make sure you understand the fine print before you deposit your money.
+Account terms may also vary from bank to bank, so make sure you understand the details – such as whether there is a minimum deposit, the annual percentage yield (APY), and any withdrawal restrictions – before you deposit your money.

-No one sets out to purchase a CD with an eye toward withdrawing their money early.
+No one sets out to open a CD with an eye toward early withdrawal.
 But life happens and knowing there's an option to withdraw early provides peace of mind.
-With a no-penalty CD, you can save for your future, earn a return on interest, and know that your money is there for you in the event of an emergency.
+With a no-penalty CD, you can save for your future, typically earn a high APY, and know that your money is accessible, in the event of an emergency.

 A no-penalty CD gives you a simple way to earn interest on your savings with some added flexibility when compared to a traditional CD.
-And that flexibility can help you take advantage of higher interest rates if they become available to you.
+And that flexibility can help you navigate changing rates.

 Any savings account should ultimately work for whatever your savings goals may be.
 Depending on your needs, a no-penalty CD might check all those boxes.
 Find out more about the Marcus No-Penalty CD.